 Moving Average Convergence Divergence (MACD)

 A momentum indicator that shows the relationship between two distinct moving averages of a security’s price.
 The MACD is calculated by subtracting the 26-day exponential moving average (EMA) from the 12-day EMA.
+It triggers technical signals when it crosses above (to buy) or below (to sell) its signal line.

 An agreement between two parties to execute a transaction of a security at a preset price and by a certain date.
 The two types of options contracts are called Put and Call options.
+For stock options, a single contract covers 100 shares of the underlying stock.

 Out of the money (OTM)